amira29a/udacityProject1/README.md

-have added bootstrap files to make hamburger menu as instructor said we can use it as the project need Navigation is built dynamically as an unordered list. used in the js file define variables and created an arrayto select all sections and make a function to unordered list create funtion called createdlist to create list of links created for loop to get section name of each section create menu list of each section and add in nav menu in the top Added class 'active' to section when near top of viewport added class active and style by adding your-active-class created for loop for each section,if the section in view port check this class your-active-class id isnot in the section add it ,else removie the class name
+have added bootstrap files to make hamburger menu as instructor said we can use it as the project need Navigation is built dynamically as an unordered list. used in the js file define variables created for loop to get section name of each section create menu list of each section and add in mynav menu in the top Added class 'active' to section when near top of viewport added class active and style by adding your-active-class created for loop for each section,if the section in view port check this class your-active-class id isnot in the section add it ,else removie the class name

-https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect
+i used this artical for getBoundingClientRect https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect